 The same tactics that encourage kids to try traditional tobacco products are being used to advertise e-cigarettes.
 Advertising is able to use channels that traditional tobacco products aren’t, like television.
 In 2016, almost 80% of high school students reported seeing e-cigarette advertising.

 A lot of e-cigarettes are flavored to taste like fruit and candy, which attracts kids.
 Many youth e-cigarette users reported starting with a flavored variety and that the flavors were the initial reason to begin using.

-Besides flavors and persuasive advertising, there were other reasons youth tried e-cigarettes.
+Besides flavors and persuasive advertising, there were other reasons youth tried vaping.
 Many youth reported trying e-cigarettes because of curiosity, the belief that they are less harmful than traditional tobacco products, and the lower costs of traditional tobacco products.

 5. E-cigarettes Themselves are Dangerous

 Defective batteries in e-cigarettes have caused fires and explosions.
 A few of these incidents have resulted in serious injuries.
 The e-cigarette liquid has also proven to be dangerous.
 Children and adults have been poisoned by the liquid, whether through swallowing, breathing, or absorption through skin or eyes.
 Throughout the U.S., about half of the calls to poison control centers for e-cigarettes involve children five-years-old or younger.